-- Students can earn up to one fellowship point per semester, with attendance being a percentage of one point (e.g., if 10 "Expected Attendance Events" or EAEs in a semester and a student attends 8, they get .8 fellowship points) - No excuses accepted for absences

-Students must be in good academic standing at the time they are being considered for awards.
+- Students can earn up to one fellowship point per semester, with attendance being a percentage of one point (e.g., if 10 "Expected Attendance Events" or EAEs in a semester and a student attends 8, they get .8 fellowship points) - No excuses accepted for absences - Departmental service over and above expected good citizenship (e.g. serving as an officer for CGSA, serving on a departmental committee) = 1 point - University service (serving on a university wide committee) = 1 point - Service to the field (eg serving on a committee for a professional organization) = 1 point - Grant applications submitted = 3 points - Students must be in good academic standing at the time they are being considered for awards.
 Unresolved incomplete grades or insufficient progress toward the degree can make a student ineligible for a fellowship award.
 Fellowship funds will only be awarded when students have UConn and not another institutional affiliation at the time of the publication acceptance or conference presentation, and at the time of the award.
 Institutional affiliation can be determined by employment and institutional affiliation given in the final version of the paper.
 It is the student's responsibility to submit information of activities before the deadline.
 The deadline will be announced at least two weeks in advance via email.